Last Updated June 24, 2020

 If you open a separate savings account for your sinking fund, like me, make sure that account has a low (or no) minimum required balance.

-I recommend Radius Bank because it offers competitive interest rates, has no monthly maintenance fees, and no minimum balance requirement after $100 to open.
+I recommend CIT Bank because it offers competitive interest rates (right now it’s 10x the national average), have no monthly maintenance fees, and you only need $100 to open an account.

 This is super important because you don’t want to be penalized for withdrawing your money once you are ready to pay for the expense you’ve been saving for.
 Also, their checking account has free ATMs worldwide.